 Thoracic and Abdominal Surface Anatomy

-The thoracic region of the fetus exhibited a smooth, cylindrical contour, with the costal arches clearly visible beneath the delicate skin.
-The ribs appeared evenly spaced and symmetrically curved, giving the thoracic cage a well-defined outline appropriate for a near-term canine fetus.
-The sternum and intercostal spaces were also discernible on palpation, indicating normal skeletal and muscular development within the thoracic cavity.The abdominal wall was thin, pliable, and moderately distended, a condition attributable to the fully enclosed abdominal viscera that typically expand as gestation advances.
-The contour of the abdomen was rounded but not excessive, suggesting the absence of fluid accumulation or structural abnormalities.
-The umbilical region displayed a dried umbilical stump, which appeared clean and without any evidence of protrusion or umbilical herniation.
-This presentation is consistent with expected postmortem changes in late-gestation fetuses.
+The thoracic region of the fetus showed a smooth, cylindrical shape, with the costal arches clearly visible beneath the delicate skin.
+The ribs were evenly spaced and symmetrically curved, forming a well-defined thoracic cage suitable for a near-term canine fetus.
+The sternum and intercostal spaces were also palpable, indicating normal skeletal and muscular development within the thoracic cavity.
+The abdominal wall was thin, flexible, and moderately distended, a sign of the fully enclosed abdominal organs that typically expand as gestation progresses.
+The abdomen's shape was rounded but not excessive, suggesting no fluid buildup or structural issues.
+The umbilical region had a dried umbilical stump, which appeared clean and showed no signs of protrusion or herniation.
+This appearance aligns with expected postmortem changes in late-gestation fetuses.

 External genitalia were distinctly formed and allowed accurate identification of fetal sex.
 Their level of differentiation aligned well with established developmental timelines for sexual dimorphism in canine fetuses, wherein the external reproductive structures become recognizable during mid-to-late gestation (Knodler et al., 2010).
 Overall, the thoracoabdominal features indicated normal visceral development and appropriate progression of prenatal sexual differentiation.

-Morphometric Measurements of the German Shepherd Fetus
+Morphometric Measurements of the German Shepherd Fetus (age….)